Interview with the Vampire (film): Filming

 Filming took place primarily in New Orleans and in London, with limited location shooting done in San Francisco and Paris.
-Louis' plantation was a combination of primarily Destrehan Plantation, just west of New Orleans, and Oak Alley Plantation in nearby Vacherie.
+Louis's plantation was a combination of primarily Destrehan Plantation, just west of New Orleans, and Oak Alley Plantation in nearby Vacherie.
 The depiction of 18th- and early-19th-century New Orleans was achieved with a combination of location shooting in the French Quarter of New Orleans and filming on a purpose-built waterfront set along the Mississippi River.
 Production then moved to London, where interior sets were constructed at Pinewood Studios.
-The sets designed by Dante Ferretti included the interiors of Louis, Lestat and Claudia's New Orleans townhouse, Claudia and Louis' Paris hotel suite, the Théâtre des Vampires (built on Pinewood's 007 Stage), and the catacombs where the Parisian vampires live.
-Shooting took place in San Francisco, mainly on the Golden Gate Bridge, with the external façade of Louis' hotel located at the intersection of Taylor Street, Market Street, and Golden Gate Avenue.
+The sets designed by Dante Ferretti included the interiors of Louis, Lestat and Claudia's New Orleans townhouse, Claudia and Louis's Paris hotel suite, the Théâtre des Vampires (built on Pinewood's 007 Stage), and the catacombs where the Parisian vampires live.
+Shooting took place in San Francisco, mainly on the Golden Gate Bridge, with the external façade of Louis's hotel located at the intersection of Taylor Street, Market Street, and Golden Gate Avenue.

 Brad Pitt admitted in a 2011 interview with Entertainment Weekly that he was "miserable" while making the film and even tried to buy himself out of his contract at one point.
-Pitt called the production "six-months of f---king darkness" because of the almost-exclusive night shoots, filmed mostly in London in the depths of winter, which sent him into a depression.
+Pitt called the production "six months in the f—ing dark" because of the almost-exclusive night shoots, filmed mostly in London in the depths of winter, which sent him into a depression.
 The script, which he received only two weeks prior to filming, was also a source of disappointment.
 He unfavorably contrasted the character of Louis which he had admired in the book to that presented in the script:

-In the book you have this guy asking, 'Who am I?'
-Which was probably applicable to me at that time: 'Am I good?
+In the book you have this guy asking, "Who am I?"
+Which was probably applicable to me at that time: "Am I good?
 Am I of the angels?
 Am I bad?
-Am I of the devil?'
+Am I of the devil?"
 In the book it is a guy going on this search of discovery.
 And in the meantime, he has this Lestat character that he's entranced by and abhors. ...
 In the movie, they took the sensational aspects of Lestat and made that the pulse of the film, and those things are very enjoyable and very good, but for me, there was just nothing to do—you just sit and watch.